 “Not long – you’ve got another gig to get to.”

-“Okay, to summarise – massive Beatles nut from a kid, ELO, Bowie, Gerry Rafferty –so although we’re more guitar-based, it’s the chord structures I love in that stuff.
+“Okay, to summarise – massive Beatles nut from a kid, ELO, Bowie, Gerry Rafferty – so although we’re more guitar-based, it’s the chord structures I love in that stuff.
 We’re really into Bonamassa – we like heavy stuff like the Foos, Audioslave and that.
 So it’s a mixture.
 We’re getting a tag at the moment of 70s rock revival-ish, and that’s cool – Bad Company, massive Pink Floyd fans as well, and there are some moments where what we do comes over a bit Floyd.
 And then we like Tom Petty as well.”

 “Cheers!” says Cable, presumably the leading Tom Petty fan in the band.

 “Thank you,” nods Smith in acknowledgement.
 “So a mixture really, and in terms of the writing it tends to be the music first – sit down with the guitar.
-And then that dictates where
+And then that dictates where the lyrics go.

 |Cable and Smith - almost, but not quite, entirely unlike Skynyrd|